kucharmoulod/ionic-emoji-rating/README.md

 # ionic4-rating

-A native Ionic 4 rating stars component forked from [ionic-rating](https://www.npmjs.com/package/ionic-rating) to support new Ionic 4 components.
+A native Ionic emoji rating component forked from ionic-rating.
+Replaces star rating with this Emoji rating system: 😠 🙁 😐 😃 🤩

 ## How to install?

-`npm i ionic4-rating`
+`npm i ionic-emoji-rating`

 ## How to use: